 (f) Information an individual sends us.
 We may collect any personal correspondence that an individual sends us, or that is sent to us by others about the individual’s activities, including activities with our partners or third-party service providers (such as Instagram, or Facebook).

 3.3 We may also collect non-data about an individual such as information regarding their computer, network and browser.
 This may include their IP address.

 4.1 Most information will be collected in association with an individual’s use of the Website, products and services, an enquiry about the Website or generally dealing with us.
-However, we may also receive data from other sources such as advertising, an individual’s own promotions, public records, mailing lists, contractors, staff, recruitment agencies and our business partners (such as Facebook or Twitter).
+However, we may also receive data from other sources such as advertising, an individual’s own promotions, public records, mailing lists, contractors, staff, recruitment agencies and our business partners (such as Farfetch or The Hour House).
 In particular, information is likely to be collected as follows:

 (a) Registrations/Subscriptions/Purchases.
 When an individual signs up to receive our communications, creates an account, and/or purchases a Product or other process whereby they enter data details or grant access to information in order to receive or access something;

 (b) Partners.
-When an individual is referred to us by our retail or marketing partners for our goods and services, or grants us access to their accounts with any third parties (such as Facebook or Twitter).
+When an individual is referred to us by our retail or marketing partners for our goods and services, or grants us access to their accounts with any third parties (such as Instagram or Facebook).